aniketdhage1508/Attendance-System-using-Face-Recognition/README.md

 - Ensure proper lighting conditions for accurate face recognition.
 - The script can be customized to connect with a database for more robust data management.

-## License

-This project is licensed under the [MIT License](LICENSE).

----

-Feel free to customize this README according to your specific implementation and any additional features you might want to highlight.